epfml/disco/docs/CONTRIBUTING.md

 - TypeScript files should be written in snake_case, lowercase words separated by underscores, e.g. `event_connection.ts`
 - Vue.js files should be written in PascalCase (capitalized words including the first), e.g. `DatasetInput.vue`
-- Classes and types should also be written in PascalCase.
-For example class `AsyncInformant` and type `MetadataValue`
+- Classes, interfaces and types should also be written in PascalCase.
+For example class `MeanAggregator` and interface `EventConnection`
 - Functions and variable names should be written in camelCase, starting with a lowercase letter: function `isWithinRoundCutoff` and variable `roundCutoff`

 #### Docstring